 If you have any queries, please do not hesitate to contact us on 01622 813700.

-This advice is particularly relevant to the owners of horses on 'high risk' premises, i.e. premises that have recently given rise to a case of EGS
+This advice is particularly relevant to the owners of horses on 'high risk' premises, i.e. premises where there has recently been a case of EGS:

 • Avoid grazing young horses (less than 7 years old) on high risk premises if possible.
 Young horses are most at risk from EGS.
 Older horses are less likely to suffer from the disease.